 1. When can I return books and other items to the Library?

-We are going to open our book return bins at 9:00 am beginning Monday, June 1.
+Our book return bins are OPEN!
 Materials will enter quarantine for a 72-hour period, so please understand that you will still see items listed on your patron account, even if you have returned them.
 Items are checked in after the quarantine period ends, and that is when you will begin to see materials removed from your patron account.
 Fees are not charged for returns during this period.
 Thank you for keeping our materials in your home while we were closed!

 2. I cleaned out my entire house while I was home, and now I have a ton of books to donate.
 When can I bring those items to the Library?

 Because of the need to quarantine items, and extremely limited storage space – the Library is no longer accepting donations of any materials until further notice.
 You can place books and DVDs in the green Better World Book bin, located at the end of our parking lot.
 If the bin is full, do not leave items outside of the bin; they will be thrown out immediately.
-Consider repurposing some of your books by placing them in one of the Little Free Libraries located throughout Lindenhurst.
-Locations are listed on the back of our newsletter.
+Consider re-purposing some of your books by placing them in one of the Little Free Libraries located throughout Lindenhurst.
+Locations are listed here.

 3. I have items that I borrowed from other libraries– can I return those items also?